MaxPordon/Browser-Keyword-Searches/README.md

 # Browser Keyword Searches
-[Keyword searching](https://kb.mozillazine.org/Using_keyword_searches) made easy with importable out-of-the-box html-files.
+[Keyword searching](https://kb.mozillazine.org/Using_keyword_searches) made easy with importable keyword search-enabled bookmarks.

 The bookmark-importable html file features:
 - an extensive list of recommended, obvious Keyword Searches, such as `y` for YouTube (with the first letter as keyword if possible).
 (Recommendations welcomed!)